Introduction of Bodybuilding and Yoga

 - Overstretching can cause your stretch reflex to kick in and can create more tightness over time.

 Obviously take this situation into your own individual account.
 If any of these resonate with you then stop doing yoga and putting yourself in a compromised position.
 There are MANY other ways to get the stretching you need to stay loose and mobile.
-I hope these arguments against yoga don’t dissuade you to avoid yoga and get the stretching you need, especially as a Bodybuilder or regular gym-goer.

 Here are the benefits of yoga: